🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Photorealistic medium shot of a winter entryway corner layered with textures: a low-pile indoor-outdoor rug beneath a soft wool runner, a natural wood bench with a woven basket holding a chunky knit throw, matte black wall hooks above, and a small brass tray on the bench; mix of chunky knits, soft wool, fuzzy shearling pillow, and rustic wood, warm neutral palette with creamy whites and charcoal accents, soft diffused winter daylight from the side, straight-on perspective emphasizing tactile contrast

-A few years ago, I tried layering a wool runner over a flat mat, and the difference in warmth was surprising.
-It made the whole entry feel softer and more intentional.
+I’ve seen this work beautifully in smaller hallways: a wool runner layered over a flat mat, and the difference in warmth is surprising.
+It makes the whole entry feel softer and more intentional.

 How to Layer Without Overdoing It